 Austin is expanding rapidly — and with it, so is the need for extra space.
 Over the past decade, the city’s self storage sector has been on a major growth spree, adding nearly a third of its total inventory in just 10 years.
-Today, Austin offers 10 million rentable square feet of self storage, or about seven square feet per person, aligning with the national benchmark.
+Today, Austin offers 10 million rentable square feet of self storage, or over seven square feet per person, aligning with the national benchmark.

 This surge in supply is a direct response to consistent and evolving demand.
 While traditional self storage drivers – such as downsizing, moving, or running a business – remain key factors, housing-related needs are playing an increasingly prominent role.
 Home prices in Austin have climbed sharply in recent years, now topping $600,000 – a stark increase that has pushed more residents into the rental market.
 Over the past two decades, the city’s apartment sector has expanded 86%, making it the 8th largest in the U.S., with approximately 135,000 rental units.